 - Dip the open end of the cream horn into the melted chocolate, shake off excess and place onto parchment paper or foil.
 Allow to set.

 Meanwhile, whisk together 3 eggs and 1 can condensed milk.

 Also, whisk 1/2 cup milk & 4 tbsp flour until smooth.

 - Pour the flour mixture into the condensed milk mixture and thoroughly whisk.

 - While continuously stirring the egg mixture, slowly pour the hot milk into it.

 - Pour the uncooked egg custard back into the pot and cook over medium heat, 4-5 minutes past boiling point, all the while using a spatula to quickly stir the custard and prevent it from scorching.
 Square ended spatula works best as it covers more surface at once.

-- Once flour taste has dissipated, remove the custard from heat, add butter and allow it to melt on top, creating a butter seal on top.
+Once flour taste has dissipated, remove the custard from the heat, add 1 stick butter and allow it to melt on top, creating a butter seal on top.